getsentry/conduit/services/publish/README.md

 If a tracking failure occurs on an existing stream close to the cleanup threshold, the publisher's retry will update the timestamp and prevent premature deletion.

+### Stream Tracking Sharding

+Stream activity is tracked across 64 sharded sorted sets (`stream_timestamps:{0}` through `stream_timestamps:{63}`) rather than a single sorted set.
+This distributes write load across the Redis Cluster slots.

+The shard is determined by hashing the `org_id + channel_id`.
+The shard count is fixed at 64 which should give us more than enough headroom.
+Changing it would orphan tracked streams in old shards until they (hopefully) expire naturally.

+The cleanup worker queries all 64 shards in parallel when looking for inactive streams.

 ### Worker Intervals

 Both `CLEANUP_WORKER_INTERVAL_SEC` and `CLEANUP_STREAM_IDLE_SEC` can be tuned independently based on operational needs.

 ### Known Edge Cases

-- **Sorted set bloat**: If untrack operations consistently fail, the sorted set accumulates entries for already deleted streams.
-The worker will attempt to delete non-existent streams (harmless) but the sorted set grows.
+- **Sorted sets bloat**: If untrack operations consistently fail, the sorted sets accumulate entries for already deleted streams.
+The worker will attempt to delete non-existent streams (harmless) but the sorted sets grow.
 If this becomes a problem, we can add a periodic SCAN to remove ghost entries.

 - **Rate Limit Leak**: If EXPIRE fails after INCR succeeds, the rate limit key persists without a TTL.
 This is unlikely but not impossible.